-Latimer Print Group competition types include Open (all competitions, Classes A and B).
-In addition, two types (not divided by Class) will be selected for each Competition from this group: Monochrome, Travel, Portrait, Photojournalism, Creative, Nature, and Special Topics.
-Any of these categories may be repeated without limit during one competition season, although typically major types (Monochrome, Portrait) will be offered several times per season and minor categories may be offered only once.
+Latimer Print Group competition categories include six types: Open A, Open B, two Special categories for both Class A and Class B. Any of these categories may be repeated without limit during one competition season, although major types (Monochrome, Portrait) may be offered several times per season and minor categories may be offered only once.

-Projected Image competitions include four types: Open A, Open B, and two rotating special topics as outlined above.
-The selection of special topics is the same as for the Print schedule.
+Projected Image competitions categories include six types: Open A, Open B, and two rotating Special categories for both Class A and Class B as outlined above.
+The selection of Special categories is the same as for the Print schedule.
 Award winning works in BCC competition in all types (categories) and classes may be temporarily retained for BCC representation in Inter-Club competition (PSA- and NECCC-recognized events).